Personal Branding: 7 steps to create yours + definition

-In the digital age, building your personal branding is an extremely powerful asset.
-Whether it’s making it easier to find clients, grow your network, or increase your employability, it’s a win-win for everyone. 🙌
+In the digital age, building your personal branding is a powerful asset.
+Whether it’s making it easier to find clients, grow your professional network, or increase your employability, it’s a win-win for everyone. 🙌

 What we’ll look at in this article:

-• The 3 mistakes not to make when creating your personal brand.
+• The 3 mistakes not to make when making it.

-Once you’ve read this article carefully and applied the various principles explained in it, you’ll have a personal branding strategy up and running, and will begin to reap the first benefits of your actions (which we’ll see later in this article 😉 ).
+Once you’ve read this article carefully and applied the various principles explained in it, you’ll have a brand strategy up and running, and will begin to reap the first benefits of your actions (which we’ll see later in this article) 😉.

 Ready to step out of the shadows and become a reference in your field?
-Let’s go for a full tour on personal branding and all the techniques used by the best so you can apply them in your turn.
+Let’s go for a full tour on personal branding and all the techniques, so you can apply them in your turn.
 3, 2, 1…

-To do this, the individual uses his personal image and communicates through different channels, such as a blog or social networks.
+To accomplish this, the individual uses his image statement and communicates through different channels, such as a blog articles or social media followers.

-It is a process that aims to create an e-reputation on one or more themes, which results in attracting customers and increasing our perceived value.
-The person is then considered an expert in his field, by the simple fact that he publishes content on the subject. 👍
+It is a process that aims to make an e-reputation on one or more themes or course, which results in attracting customers and increasing our perceived value.
+The person is then considered an expert in his field, by the simple fact that he publishes posts on the subject. 👍

 Why is creating your personal branding so important?

-Creating your personal branding provides a number of benefits that appeal to many.
-Whether you’re a CEO, freelancer, student, or job seeker, having a personal brand makes your job much easier.
+Creating your career provides numerous benefits that appeal to many.
+Whether you’re a CEO, freelancer, student, or jobseeker, having a personal brand makes your job much easier.

 • Attracting prospects through content.